cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

             # Implementation note: Typically the current round of
             # candidate prefixes would have been derived from
             # aggregate results computed during previous rounds.
-For
-            # example, when using `IdpfPoplar` to compute heavy
+            # For example, when using the IDPF to compute heavy
-            # hitters, a string whose hit count exceeded the given
+            # hitters, a string whose hit count exceeded the
-            # threshold in the last round would be the prefix of each
+            # given threshold in the last round would be the
-            # `prefix` in the current round.
-(See [BBCGGI21,
+            # prefix of each `prefix` in the current round.
+(See
-            # Section 5.1].)
-In this case, part of the path would
+            # [BBCGGI21, Section 5.1].)
+In this case, part of the
-            # have already been traversed.
+            # path would have already been traversed.
             #
             # Re-computing nodes along previously traversed paths is
             # wasteful.
 Implementations can eliminate this added